Create and Connect a Remote GKE Cluster to Data Lakehouse

 Here, we provide Ilum with all the required details to connect to our Kubernetes cluster.
 The process is similar to connecting to the cluster through the kubectl tool, but here it is done through the UI.

-Once you have specified these five items, Ilum will be able to access your Kubernetes cluster.
+Once you have specified these items, Ilum will be able to access your Kubernetes cluster.

 In addition, you can: